a

 • need more violent and extreme porn to get turned on

-Young people don’t always watch porn to get ‘turned on’ – in fact a big NZ study showed the main reasons are curiosity, accidental, entertainment, sexual pleasure or boredom.
+There are heaps of reasons people watch one.
+A big NZ study showed the main reasons are curiosity, accidental, entertainment, sexual pleasure or boredom.
 Curiosity was number one! 🧐

-Young people thought watching porn had pros and cons – and porn’s one of the main places they go to ‘learn about sex’(17).
-Especially for non-heterosexual young people who don’t always get decent sex ed at school, same-sex porn can feel like a helpful go-to.
+Lots of people go to porn to ‘learn about sex’(17) – including non-heterosexual young people who don’t always get decent sex ed at school, and same-sex porn can feel like a helpful go-to.

 “Young people struggling with porn have described feelings of shame, loneliness, guilt and being out of control.
 They’ve said they need someone safe to talk to who won’t judge.”